apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

   # install stable version from conda
   conda install neural-compressor -c conda-forge -c intel
   ```
-  If you come into trouble with dependencies on `cv2` library you can run: `apt-get update && apt-get install -y python3-opencv`
+  If you get into trouble with dependencies on `cv2` library you can run: `apt-get update && apt-get install -y python3-opencv`.

 ## Configuration file